SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 ### Interrupting and Exiting Loops

-ABAP keywords such as `CONTINUE` (terminating the current loop pass, continuing with the next), `CHECK` (conditional termination termination of the current loop pass if the logical expression is false), and `EXIT` (loop terminated completely), are available to exit and interrupt loops.
+ABAP keywords such as
+- `CONTINUE` (terminating the current loop pass, continuing with the next)
+- `CHECK` (conditional termination termination of the current loop pass if the logical expression is false), and
+- `EXIT` (loop terminated completely),

+are available to exit and interrupt loops.
 Find more information in the [Program Flow Logic](13_Program_Flow_Logic.md#interrupting-and-exiting-loops) cheat sheet.

 In the following example, the loop is exited using the `EXIT` statement when a certain condition is met.
 ```abap